SeanKilleen/seankilleen.github.io/_posts/2018-06-03-using-impact-maps-to-improve-conference-diversity.markdown

 There are a number of reasons to love impact mapping:

 * **It forces us to think about personas**.
 All too often, the "who" step is glossed over, or replaced with some generic notion of "users".
 This limits our ability to empathize and step into others' shoes.
 Impact maps force us to take more specific personas into account when problem solving.
-* **It helps with divergent thinking**.
+* **It helps surface a wider array of options**.
+Impact maps support "divergent thinking" -- searching for many paths to a solution instead of trying to find the perfect one.
 So many times, features or actions come from someone saying "I know -- let's do x/y/z" with little follow-up as to whether we got closer to the goal.
 An impact map opens this up, democratizing the discussion and allowing other avenues for exploration.
+We end up with a lot more things we can try to get to the right place.
 * **It frames actions as experiments**.
 Impact maps have two levels of experiments.
 At the more specific level, we are able to assess whether the actions we've taken -- the "what" -- have influenced the persona to actually change their behavior in the way we wanted.
 And at a broader level, we can assess whether influencing those personas to change their behavior has actually moved us closer to the goal.

+## Applying Impact Maps to the Problem of Conference Speaker Diversity